-- Electricity distribution that involves the operation, maintenance, upgrading and expansion of the distribution network within Uganda.
-The distribution network consists of approximately 35,586 (2018: 34,146) kilometres of low voltage, 11kV and 33kV network lines covering all major hubs in Uganda; and - ii.
-Electricity supply and after sales service, which includes: - Connection of new customers to the distribution network - · Meter reading, billing and revenue collections - Customer complaints resolution - Restoration of power after interruptions - General customer care including provision of information on services - Customer sensitization on energy efficiency, energy losses and safety - Marketing of available power to customers.
+- a) Electricity distribution that involves the operation, maintenance, upgrading and expansion of the distribution network within Uganda.
+The distribution network consists of approximately 37,352 (2019: 35,856) kilometres of low voltage, 11kV and 33kV network lines covering all major hubs in Uganda; and - b) Electricity supply and after sales service, which includes: - Connection of new customers to the distribution network - Meter reading, billing and revenue collections - Customer complaints resolution - Restoration of power after interruptions - General customer care including provision of information on services - Customer sensitization on energy efficiency, energy losses and safety - Marketing of available power to customers.